sidd0128/OfflineDataSyncPOC/README.md

 5. **CustomRadio**: A radio button component for single selection from a list of options.

-5. **CustomRadio**: A radio button component for single selection from a list of options.

 6. **CustomMap**: An interactive map component that integrates Google Maps functionality for location selection and display.
 Key features include:

    - **Location Search**: Utilizes Google Places Autocomplete for easy location search.